Ever spot a cool piece of driftwood on the beach or riverbank and wonder, “Can I actually sell this?” ?

 Bring a box of pre-cleaned, dried driftwood and ask if they buy or trade wholesale.
 Many local shops are happy to take them for resale or aquarium décor.

-Aquascaping and terrarium setups are huge hobbies, and enthusiasts will pay top dollar for driftwood with character.
+Aquascaping and terrarium setups are huge hobbies People will pay top dollar for driftwood with character.

 Pieces with lots of branches, twisting roots, or spider-like shapes are especially in demand.